 Ching Wan Hung (Burn Cream)

-We always have this traditional Chinese burn cream on hand at The YinOva Center.
-It really is miraculous and can be used for treating all kind of burns.
-Our YinOva Moms even use it for diaper rash with spectacular results and for cancer patient’s, who are receiving radiation treatment, it is a Godsend.
+We always have this traditional Chinese burn cream on hand at The Yinova Center.
+It really is miraculous and can be used for treating all kinds of burns.
+Our Yinova Moms even use it for diaper rash with spectacular results and for cancer patients, who are receiving radiation treatment, it is a Godsend.
 Apply the cream, then cover the burn with a dressing, which you should change daily.
-For simple first degree burns, no dressing is necessary.
+For simple first-degree burns, no dressing is necessary.
 Be aware that this salve stains clothing.

 Zheng Gu Shui (Bone Setting Liniment)

 This liniment was developed to be used by martial artists and helps to relieve pain from broken bones and speed up healing.
 It can also be used for sprains and sports injuries.
 It should not be used if the skin is broken as it can cause irritation.
 Massage the liniment into the affected area until it is absorbed.